Updated: February 28, 2024 Why don’t more commercial growers grow perennial milkweed? Milkweed seeds require…

 The team at NHG meets each Friday morning for training, to review plans for the coming week, and to share our thoughts and perspectives on our personal and professional lives as gardeners.
 Recently, the topic centered around sharing what first connected us to plants and nature.
 Overwhelmingly, the answers began with recollections of time spent with grandparents, parents and other mentors who took the time to share their own love of gardening.
 It got us thinking: what steps can we gardeners take to grow the next generation?
-Here are our top three recommendations:
+Here are our top three recommendations for garden activities with kids:

 1. Teach them that soil and insects aren’t ‘gross.’